 European settlers started moving into the Margaret River region in the 19th century and you can still see many of the historic sites they left behind.
 These include mansions and homesteads.
 At the Augusta Historical Museum you can learn more about the lives of these early settlers.

 Driving through the Margaret River region is the perfect road trip.
-There's plenty to see from in the car and plenty of inducements to leave it for more than a few hours.
+There’s plenty to see from in the car and plenty of temptations to leave it for more than a few hours.